 For help calculating the price of gold bars, view BullionVault’s live gold price chart, which tracks the changing price of gold up to the second, as well as providing historic data.

 Yes, anyone can legally own gold bars in almost any country in the world today.
 The US ban on lawful gold bullion ownership ended in 1975, and legal limits on the amount of gold a UK resident could own ended in 1979 when these laws were abolished along with other exchange controls.

 While investors around the world are now able to own gold bars legally without restrictions, reporting or penalties, buyers keeping gold bars at home – as opposed to using safe storage such as LBMA-member vaults – should declare these bars to their home insurance provider or risk invalidating their contents policy.

 For information on how to access and store gold bars, read our dedicated guide above.

 Yes, gold bars are made using real gold.
 Investment-quality gold bars should be 99.5% pure gold.
 There are more than 30 types of gold bars in circulation around the world, including the real bullion market's most common form, the 400oz (12.4kg) ‘Good Delivery’ bar.

 Investors looking for smaller gold bars should seek products from LBMA approved refineries that produce cast and minted gold bars to the required standards.

 Most banks do not accept gold bars from private sellers, with rare exceptions in some private banks.
-This is a result of the rise in counterfeit gold products in recent years, plus banks not being able to evaluate gold bars efficiently to minimise risk.
+This is a result of the rise in counterfeit gold products in recent years, plus banks being unable to evaluate gold efficiently to minimise risk.